BEGINNERREACTUI/UX

-A simple React hook to track scroll progress (0-100%).
-Ideal for reading progress bars and parallax effects.
+A tiny, SSR-safe React hook that tracks vertical scroll progress as a 0 to 1 value.
+Perfect for reading progress bars and scroll-linked effects.

-This hook tracks the vertical scroll position of the page and returns a normalized value between 0 and 1 (or 0% to 100%).
-It's commonly used for "Reading Progress" bars at the top of blog posts or for triggering scroll-linked animations.
+useScrollProgress is a tiny React hook that tracks the vertical scroll position of the page and returns a normalized value between 0 and 1 (or 0% to 100%).
+Use it for reading progress bars on long articles, scroll-linked hero animations, parallax effects, and "how far have I read" indicators in blogs and documentation sites.

 Code